youssefattia98/Efficiency-Benchmarking-of-IPC-Mechanisms/README.md

 Results
 -------
-The final result is a quite fun way to compare the different IPC and to verify that the fastest one is
+The final result is a quite fun way to compare the different IPC and here you can find the sorting in order of efficiency:
+* named pipes
+* unnamed pipes
+* sockets
+* shared memory